PhyloSketch App User Manual

 3 Getting Started

-When you first open PhyloSketch, youll be presented with a canvas containing a simple example tree.
-Modify the example or start creating your own phylogenetic tree or network.
-The toolbar at the top provides access to all major functions, including mode selection, import options, and various editing tools.
+When you first open PhyloSketch, you are presented with a canvas containing a simple example tree.
+You can modify this example or start creating your own phylogenetic tree or network.
+The toolbar at the top provides access to all major functions, including mode selection, import options, layout, and various editing tools.

 4 Modes Overview